uclahs-cds/pipeline-call-sSNV/README.md

 | A-full-P2 |/hot/software/pipeline/pipeline-call-sSNV/Nextflow/development/unreleased/maotian-update-README/analysis/all/A-full/nextflow.config | /hot/software/pipeline/pipeline-call-sSNV/Nextflow/development/unreleased/maotian-update-README/analysis/all/A-full/output | HG002.N | P2 |

 ### Performance Validation
 Testing was performed in the Boutros Lab SLURM Development cluster.
 Metrics below will be updated where relevant with additional testing and tuning outputs.
-Pipeline versiion used here is v4.0.0-rc.1
+Pipeline version used here is v4.0.0-rc.1

 #### Mutect2
 Duration: 3h 25m 24s
-*`call_sSNVInAssembledChromosomes_Mutect2` has been splited into 50 intervals, so the following table shows one of those processes:
+* Process `call_sSNVInAssembledChromosomes_Mutect2` has been splited into 50 intervals, so the following table shows one of those processes:

 |process_name                                 |max_duration     |max_cpu |max_peak_vmem |
 |:--------------------------------------------|:----------------|:-------|:-------------|